TerryCavanagh/VVVVVV/desktop_version/README.md

 Including data.zip
 ------------
 You'll need the data.zip file from VVVVVV to actually run the game!
-It's available to download seperately for free in the
+It's available to download separately for free in the
 [Make and Play](http://distractionware.com/blog/category/vvvvvv-make-and-play/)
 edition of the game.
 Put this file next to your executable and the game should run.